KAIST-OQT-Lab/OQtrl/README.md

-# OQtrl - OQT Quantum experiment congtrol interface
+# OQtrl - OQT Quantum experiment control interface

 This is a repository for the development of a Python-based experiment control interface for OQT quantum experiments.